Wildlife (Jungle) Safari in Nepal

 Bardiya National Park

-Bardiya National Park is one of the most striking wildlife destinations in Nepal which is situated in the Far western region of Nepal.
+Bardiya National Park is one of the most striking wildlife destinations in Nepal, situated in the Far western region of Nepal.
 Stretching out over about 968 sq km, it is the largest lowland Terai national park.

 Located along Ring Road since its creation in 1988, the park was previously a hunting ground for the royal family.
 Today, it stands for the preservation of various kinds of environments and species threatened with extinction.